 4. Savannah Is Full of History–And It Shows

-- Many buildings are protected
+- The majority of structures are protected

-- Streets can be uneven
+- The streets can be uneven

 5. It’s Known for Ghost Stories (Whether You Believe Them or Not)